thoughtbot/maintaining-open-source-projects/book/04-quality.md

 # Maintaining Quality

-As a maintainer you spend a significant amount of your open source time doing code review.
-There’s two types of feedback you provide:
+As a maintainer, you spend a significant amount of your open source time doing code review.
+There are two types of feedback you provide:

 * High level: about software design, design patterns, anti-patterns, architecture, suggestion of alternative implementations.
 * Low level: details like matching coding style with the surroundings of the file or project, indentation, and naming conventions.

-A high level plan is key for the success of the project.
+A high-level plan is key to the success of the project.
 Weak foundations can complicate updating or extending the software, which as time goes by can stall development altogether.

-It might seem that style feedback is less relevant, as an unnecessary comma or a misspelled name won’t break any feature, but small discrepancies give the impression of individual developers working without purpose rather than a team working together towards a common goal.
+It might seem that style feedback is less relevant, as an unnecessary comma or a misspelled name won’t break any feature.
+But small discrepancies give the impression of individual developers working without purpose rather than a team working together towards a common goal.
 Lack of attention to detail conveys an attitude that might permeate other aspects like readability, dependency